aryanmathur1911/jupy/README.md

 pip install -e .
 ```
-Then follow the same steps as mentioned earlier.
+Then follow the first two steps.